Skip to Content

 FAQ:

-How should I store vegan crinkle cookies?
+How should I store vegan chocolate crinkle cookies?

 Store them at room temperature in an airtight container, or in the fridge for a chewier texture.
 For the gluten-free cookies, I definitely recommend storing them in the fridge.